fk2019/fk2019/README.md

 - 👋 Hi, I’m @fk2019
-- 👀 I’m interested in Javascript, Python, MobileWeb, and Cloud
+- 👀 I’m interested in Javascript, Typescript, Python, MobileWeb, and Cloud
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on the above projects
 - 📫 How to reach me: https://github.com/fk2019